The Art of Batik

 Check if the fabric looks similar on both sides as the wax and dye absorb all through the fabric.

-Real batik is hand-dyed and looks similar and equally vibrant on
+Real batik is hand-dyed and looks similar and equally vibrant on both sides.

 Step 2: Beautiful Imperfection